dmgrit/priority-channels/docs/channels_closure.md

 * `ReceiveInputChannelClosed` or
 * `ReceiveInnerPriorityChannelClosed`
 unless the parent priority channel has `AutoDisableClosedChannels` set to true.
 In that case, the closed channel is automatically disabled, and messages continue flowing from other active channels in the tree.
-No closure status is returned by `Receive()` in this scenario..
+No closure status is returned by `Receive()` in this scenario.

 ### When No Receivable Path Remains
 If closures result in **no remaining path** from the root to a live input channel: